 Based on multiple bakers’ feedback, 10 minutes is a reasonable guideline.
 You may find it useful to watch this video 揉面技巧 Dough Kneading Techniques on this subject.]

 Once you’ve achieved your window pane, make a well in the ball of dough.
-Insert butter and wrap it up so that the butter is encased in dough.
+Insert butter and wrap it up so that the butter is encased in dough (or not, you can opt to dump it all in — whatever works best for you).
 Continue working it using the dough hook on medium-low speed, scraping down the sides of the bowl regularly, until it becomes a smooth ball (about 2-3 minutes).
 There is no need to test for windowpane again.

 You’ll know you’re on the right track when the pool of sticky dough at the base of the bowl eventually gets incorporated again and the dough starts slapping the sides of bowl.
 Do not add more flour.
 You’re done when the butter is incorporated and the dough comes together.